-Prairie sogs are the most social members of the aquirrel family and are closely related to ground squirrels, chipmunks and marmots.
+Prairie dogs are the most social members of the squirrel family and are closely related to ground squirrels, chipmunks and marmots.
 There are five species of prairie dogs (genus Cynomys):

 Black-Tailed Prairie Dog (C. ludovicianus) occupies narrow bands of dry plains stretching from central Texans to Canada.

 White-Tailed Prairie Dog (C. leucurus) inhabits Western US: Colorado, Utah, Wyoming, and Montana.

 Gunnison's Prairie Dog (C. gunnisoni) has a much shorter tail than other prairie dogs.
 It is uniquely colored and centers around the Four Corners area at elevations from 5000-11000 feet.